google-deepmind/fancyflags/README.md

 replay.removal_strategy
 ```

-Overriding one of these flags from the command line updates the corresponding
+Overriding an item flag from the command line updates the corresponding entry in
-entry in the dict flag.
-The value of the dict flag can be accessed by the return
+the dict flag.
+The value of the dict flag can be accessed by the return value
-value of `ff.DEFINE_dict` (`_REPLAY_FLAG.value` in the example above), or via the
+of `ff.DEFINE_dict` (`_REPLAY_FLAG.value` in the example above), or via the
 `FLAGS.replay` attribute of the `absl.flags` module.
 For example, the override

 ```shell